temporalio/documentation/docs/application-development/observability.md

 ### Custom Search Attributes

-After you've created custom Search Attributes in your Cluster ([using `tctl`](/tctl/admin/cluster/add-search-attributes) or the Cloud UI), you can set the values of the custom Search Attributes when starting a Workflow.
+After you've created custom Search Attributes in your Cluster (using `tctl search-attribute create`or the Cloud UI), you can set the values of the custom Search Attributes when starting a Workflow.

 <Tabs
 defaultValue="go"